THERE IS GOOD NEWS IN BUSINESS:

 - bottles with a flip cap and small outlet hole, all the better to meter out what you want

-- upside-down bottles with large flip cap and small outlet hole, stable with outlet end down so that the remaining contents are easily used.
+- bottles with a large flip cap and small outlet hole, they stand stable with outlet end down so that the remaining contents are easily used.

-- square bottles to fit more on a shelf
+- square bottles to save space on a shelf or in a truck (which reduces overall cost)

-- grip areas molded into bottles (Coca-Cola bottles of 1 litre or less have had a grippable shape forever, a few pint/litre milk bottles have similar (saw a great one in Illinois, good shape and fancy graphics though perhaps pricey).
+- grip areas molded into bottles (Coca-Cola bottles of all sizes now have a grippable shape, a few pint/litre milk bottles have similar (saw a great one in Illinois, good shape and nice graphics though perhaps pricey).
+(Coke has made an attempt to provide better serrations to help grip the too-small cap.)

 - BEHR coating for cement floors comes in a rectangular bucket with a roller-friendly compartment for the primary liquid and another compartment for the accessories and activator.
 Everything in one package that helps use the product - should help sales.